 Suggested Read: Must Things to do in Singapore

 With a vibrant mix of ethnicity, Singapore is home to Hindu Tamilians and more.
-Thaipusam is one of the most significant festivals in Singapore that observes a thousand Hindu devotees thanking Lord Murugan for his blessings and gifts.
+Thaipusam is one of the most significant Singapore festivals that observes a thousand Hindu devotees thanking Lord Murugan for his blessings and gifts.

 Did you know that the preparations start a month before the actual festival with all the devotees following a strictly vegetarian diet?
 A long procession with takes place wherein the devotees carry Kavadi while their bodies are pierced.
 They take this as a ceremonial sacrifice for Lord Murugan.
 Also, Kavadi is intricately decorated with colors and flowers.
 All of this is complemented by the sound of traditional drums and foot tapping beats during this festivals in Singapore.

 Date - February 8, 2020